How Much Does a Foundation or Basement Cost?

 The best type of foundation for a house depends on the climate and soil you’re building in.
 For example, in a marshy area, you’ll likely want deep piles set to the bedrock with the house built on top of these, while in an arid climate with a high water table, you’ll likely go with a slab on grade.
 Basements work great in most areas so long as the water table is low and there’s space to excavate a hole.

-Foundation depth depends mostly on climate, foundation type, and the soil type you’re building on.
-It can range from almost surface level to dozens of feet deep.
+Foundation depth depends mostly on climate, foundation type, and the soil type you’re building on, and can range from almost-surface level to dozens of feet deep.
+Your pro should know and follow all local and/or state building requirements.
+Still, it’s always best to check local requirements yourself to confirm foundation depth requirements.